colinyjchung/jinnzhong/content/posts/20220120-First-Time-I-Wanted-To-Be-An-Author.md

 I didn't get in trouble really.
 I don't think my immigrant mom knew what was going on.
 But I got a reaction to my writing.

-I didn't think about this until recently when Kevin Rogers interviewed me on his podcast.
+I didn't think about this until recently when K.R. interviewed me on his podcast.
 "What was the first time your writing got a reaction?"
 But after that, I didn't really pursue it.
 I didn't write stories as a hobby or anything.